 And waste its sweetness on the desert air.” ——Thomas Gray

-Thomas Gray was moved by the thought that on the ocean floor there were beautiful gems that no human eye would ever see, and that in distant deserts millions of flowers would blossom, blush with vivid colors, give of sweet fragrance, and never be touche, seen, or smelled by anybody but God.
+Thomas Gray must have been moved by the thought of how on the ocean floor there were beautiful gems that no human eye would ever see, how in distant deserts millions of flowers would blossom and blush with vivid colors, giving off sweet fragrance and never be touched, seen, or smelled by anybody but God.

 This is what moves the psalmist in Psalm 148:7, “Praise the Lord you sea monsters and all deeps!”
 He doesn’t even know what is in all the deeps of the sea!
 So the praise of the deeps is not merely what they can testify to man.
 Creation praises God by simply being what it was created to be in all its incredible variety.
 And since most of the creation is beyond the awareness of mankind (in the reaches of space, and in the heights of mountains and at the bottom of the sea) it wasn’t created merely to serve purposes that have to do with us.
 It was created for the pleasures of God.

 John Piper–The Pleasures of God

 What can we observe in the world and universe around us?

 If your just the average person, you can only perceive what you have access to.
 A beautiful sunset may be obscured by a city landscape, or a snow capped mountain may be hidden by a stand of trees or thick clouds.
 The ability to recognize the intricacies of all that God has made are virtually impossible, even the most astute observers can only see a fraction of what is available.

 The incredible beauty of God’s Creation can only be fully appreciated by Himself.

 What else is there about God’s handiwork that we cannot fully appreciate?